Daniel Gage: Harvesting and storing ice

 He set up large ice houses along the south bank of the Merrimack River, above the Pawtucket Falls in the Pawtucketville section of Lowell.

 Other investments

 Daniel's other investments included being a partner in the Lowell Co-operative Milk Association which was on about an acre of land on Hildreth Street in Lowell.
+He was also president of Prescott National Bank.